Calculators: Casio fx-85GT Plus, fx-85GT X and fx-991EX

 For GCSE Maths, you will need a scientific calculator, but just about any model will do; see AQA’s guidance below for a list of the functions you need.

-The standard GCSE model in the UK for the past seven or eight years has been the Casio Classwiz fx-83/85GT X (centre in the image), though in early 2023 Casio brought out the fx-83/85GT CW, which is very different and which has replaced the GT X (despite a poor reception from UK Maths teachers).
+The standard GCSE model in the UK from about 2015 until 2023 was the Casio Classwiz fx-83/85GT X (centre in the image), but in early 2023 Casio brought out the fx-83/85GT CW, which is very different and which has replaced the GT X (despite a poor reception from UK Maths teachers).
 More on that in this blog post.

-Texas Instruments also produces a range of scientific calculators.
-Any of these – most of which start with TX-30 – are suitable for GCSE, though if you like to be able to enter your fractions as fractions then you’ll need one of the Multiview models.
+Any of the TI models – most of which start with TI-30 – are suitable for GCSE, though if you like to be able to enter your fractions as fractions then you’ll need one of the “Multiview” models.
 However, Casio pretty much has a stranglehold on the UK market and not many institutions promote the use of TI models.

 It’s also worth considering an A-level model, especially if you’re doing the Higher Tier and there’s a possibility that you might continue to study Maths in some form beyond GCSE.